glouppe/talk-kva-2025/talk.md

 An alternative approach is to notice that the posterior score $\nabla\_{x\_t} \log p(x\_t|y)$ can be decomposed using Bayes' rule into the sum of the prior score $\nabla\_{x\_t} \log p(x\_t)$ and the likelihood score $\nabla\_{x\_t} \log p(y|x\_t)$.

-- If we have a diffusion model of the prior $p(x\_0)$, we can use it to estimate the prior score.
+- If we have a diffusion model of the prior $p(x\_0)$, then we have access to the prior score via Tweedie's formula.
 - If we have a model of the observation process $p(y|x)$, we can use it to estimate the likelihood score.

-This enables zero-shot posterior sampling from a diffusion prior without having to hard-wire the neural denoiser to the observation model.
+In short, this trick enables zero-shot posterior sampling from a diffusion prior without having to hard-wire the neural denoiser to the observation model.

 ---